-6.2 Immunogenicity As with all therapeutic proteins, there is a potential for an immune response in patients treated with EYLEA.
+6.2 Immunogencity As with all therapeutic proteins, there is a potential for an immune response in patients treated with EYLEA.
 The immunogenicity of EYLEA was evaluated in serum samples.
-The immunogenicity data reflect the percentage of patients whose test results were considered positive for antibodies to EYLEA in immunoassays.
-The detection of an immune response is highly dependent on the sensitivity and specificity of the assays used, sample handling, timing of sample collection, concomitant medications, and underlying disease.
-For these reasons, comparison of the incidence of antibodies to EYLEA with the incidence of antibodies to other products may be preferable. be misleading.
+The immunogenicity data reflect the percentage of patients whose test results were considered positive for antibodies to EYLEA in immunogenicity data reflect the percentage of patients whose test results were sensitivity and specificity of the assays used, sample handling, timing of sample collection, concomitant medications, and underlying disease.
+For these reasons, comparison of the incidence of antibodies to EYLEA with the incidence of antibodies to other products may be pictoriated. be misleading.